 Saadia M. Pekkanen is the founding Director of the Jackson School Ph.D.
 Program.
 She is the Job and Gertrud Tamaki Professor at the Jackson School of International Studies, Adjunct Professor in the Department of Political Science, and Adjunct Professor at the School of Law where she also teaches courses.
 Her research and teaching interests are in the SMS, LRG, and PVS fields.
 Her graduate work includes a Master’s from Columbia University and Yale Law School, and a doctorate from Harvard University.
 Her areas of research interest include international relations and foreign policy, international law, space security and policy, and the international relations of Japan/Asia.
 In addition to several articles, she is the author of Picking Winners?
-From Technology Catch-up to the Space Race in Japan (Stanford University Press, 2003); Japan’s Aggressive Legalism: Law and Foreign Trade Politics Beyond the WTO (Stanford University Press, 2008); co-editor of Japan and China in the World Political Economy (Routledge, 2005); co-author of In Defense of Japan: From the Market to the Military in Space Policy (Stanford University Press, 2010); co-editor of The Oxford Handbook of the International Relations of Asia (under contract, Oxford University Press); and editor of Asian Designs: Interests, Identities, and States in External Institutions (under review).
+From Technology Catch-up to the Space Race in Japan (Stanford University Press, 2003); Japan’s Aggressive Legalism: Law and Foreign Trade Politics Beyond the WTO (Stanford University Press, 2008); co-editor of Japan and China in the World Political Economy (Routledge, 2005); co-author of In Defense of Japan: From the Market to the Military in Space Policy (Stanford University Press, 2010); co-editor of The Oxford Handbook of the International Relations of Asia (forthcoming, Oxford University Press 2014); and editor of Asian Designs: Rising Powers and the Shape of International Governance (under review).
 Her work has been funded by the Social Science Research Council, the Harvard Academy for International and Area Studies, the Center for Global Partnership (CGP), the Abe Fellowship, and the National Science Foundation (NSF).
 In 2010, she was selected in a nationwide competition to the First Class of National Asia Research Associates and Fellows, launched by the National Bureau of Asian Research (NBR) and the Woodrow Wilson International Center for Scholars.
-She can be reached at email@example.com.
+She can be reached at firstname.lastname@example.org.